atextor/OGIT-wiki/API-Reference.md

        limit  = limit of results to return offset = offset of results
        order  = how to order search results: prop asc|desc[, prop1 asc|desc]
-    */
+       fields = comma-separated list of attributes to fetch */

     headers: _TOKEN